In this list of spiritual words you will find 87 of the most important spiritual words and their meanings.

 Udiyan Bandh: Diaphragm lock in which the muscles in the diaphragm are pulled up, massaging the heart and causing secretion of the thymus.

 Ujjayi: Pranayam exercise in which the back of the throat is constricted while breathing in and making an “Ah” sound.

 Vayu: Air, which stimulates life and gives birth to the senses.

 Veda: Hindu scriptures.

-Vipassana: Originating in Buddhism, Vipassana is a type of meditation that is all about being aware of your thoughts and detaching from them.
+Vipassana: Originating in Buddhism, Vipassana is a type of meditation focused on awareness of thoughts and the process of detaching from mind-constructs.

 Vritti: Movement of mind and thought.

 Yantra: A visual symbol which is used to help the mind to focus during meditation.